Energy Storage Facilities

 |Arbin – 3||104||+ 10 /-5||±2|

-NREL's extensive facilities are used to test, evaluate, and design efficient energy storage systems, as well as battery cells, modules, and packs.
+NREL's extensive facilities are used to evaluate and design efficient energy storage systems, as well as battery cells, modules, and packs.
 Researchers use a combination of tools listed below to put these energy storage components through their paces.
 Most cell-level tests use Bitrode or Arbin software for basic data logging and management.
-For more complex module or pack cycling, as well as for calorimetry testing, these tools are augmented with data acquisition hardware from National Instruments and custom-developed Labview applications.
+For more complex module or pack cycling, as well as for calorimetry evaluations, these tools are augmented with data acquisition hardware from National Instruments and custom-developed Labview applications.

 Calorimeters provide critical heat generation and efficiency data for energy storage systems.
 Previously, battery manufacturers could only estimate the round-trip efficiency of a battery through electrical measurements.
 NREL's calorimeters measure heat directly, allowing it to be used to independently determine batteries' efficiency under both charge and discharge currents.
 The data from these calorimeters are critical to the accurate design of thermal management systems and optimizing operational conditions.
 Three customized NREL calorimeters allow heat to be measured from cells, modules, and small battery packs.
 NREL's calorimeters can also be used to measure the joule heating and the entropic heating of cells and modules.
 Learn more about NREL's R&D 100 Award-winning Isothermal Battery Calorimeters.